The baby name Luke is a saint and a sci fi hero, and a modern staple for our sons.

 - The related Lucianus, which led to Lucian and Lucien.

-Factor in all of those related names, as well as sisters Lucy and Lucia, and the sound is absolutely epidemic.
+Factor in all of those related names, as well as sisters Lucy, Lucia, and Lucinda and the sound is everywhere.